mattermost/docs/source/guides/administration.rst

 Self-hosted admin
 -----------------

 This section of the guide is for admins of self-hosted Mattermost servers.
-If you're the admin for a Mattermost Cloud workspace, please refer to the Cloud section of this page.
+If you're the admin for a Mattermost Cloud workspace, please refer to the workspace management section of this page.

 Self-hosted setup and configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^